Platform-OS/pos-module-user/README.md

 ### Own hooks

 #### hook_user_create
-Fires when the user is loaded.
+Fires when the user is created.
 The created user is added to `params.created_user` and the other sent params are added to `params.hook_params`.

 For example:
 ```